jessicaelkins/Grandamas-Cookbook/README.md

-# Grandamas Cookbook
+# Grandmas Cookbook
-**Grandama's Cookbook - Version One**
+**Grandma's Cookbook - Version One**
 __________________________________
-Welcome to Grandama's Cookbook!
+Welcome to Grandma's Cookbook!
 Grandma's Cookbook is going to be a recipe storage desktop application.
 The storage feature allows users to input recipes, add ingredients, and save recipes.
 Each recipe can be given a custom name.
 The application will be able to store recipes under different categories such as breakfast, lunch, dinner, and dessert.